gnarf/qud-croccassassins/README.md

 # Croccassassins (A Caves of Qud reanimated Monster Mash Mod)

-## Features:
+## Features (somewhat spoilery)

 * Each croccasin has a 10% chance to reveal itself as a croccassassin when you pick it up.
 * Oops!
 All crocassassins - Options menu option to make it 100% chance
+* If you are friendly enough with crocs, you can discover a quest!
 * Can recruit crocassassins to your party if you are high enough reputation with unshelled reptiles.
-* If you are friendly enough with crocs, you can discover a quest!
-* Adds shoe racks
+* Adds shoe racks in random places, highly likely to contain croccasins

-## Ideas/TODO:
+## Ideas/TODO

 * [ ] really let the "sass" speak up